elderguardian/monkeyshot-client/README.md

-# kagerou-client
+# monkeyshot-client
-This is a client for the [kagerou](https://github.com/elderguardian/kagerou) server.
+This is a client for the [monkeyshot](https://github.com/elderguardian/monkeyshot) server.
 It was written with 0 knowledge about python, shell or the gtk.

 ## Preview
 <img src="./preview/menu.png" alt="Image of the menu" width="45%">